ORCKA Communiqué

 • Do you have something special you would like to have included in a 50th Anniversary edition of Canews planned for publication in 2026?
 What is something you believe was significant enough to include?
 If it is a story, 500 words or fewer.
 Please send your unique memories to info@orcka.ca.

-3. Ontario Solo Canoeing Rendezvous (“OSCR”) - Friday-Sunday, June 19-21, 2026
+1. Ontario Solo Canoeing Rendezvous (“OSCR”) - Friday-Sunday, June 19-21, 2026.
+In Peterborough, 5 minutes from the Canadian Canoe Museum.

 • A multi-organizational collaborative event: